sexwork/sexwork.us/ally/index.rst

    :maxdepth: 1

    outdoorAlly
-   #TODO dating/partner a sex worker
+..   #TODO dating/partner a sex worker
-   #TODO family of sex worker.
+..   #TODO family of sex worker.

-If you think a sex worker is being unsafe, or doing something stupid, try coming from a place of `harm reduction`_.
+If you are an ally and think a sex worker is being unsafe, or doing something stupid, try coming from a place of `harm reduction`_ first.

    .. _harm reduction: https://en.wikipedia.org/wiki/Harm_reduction